rmrector/script.artwork.dump/README.md

 exports images re-encoded to be optimized for GUI usage.

 Call it a trimmed-down version of Artwork Beef, it is intended to work in concert with Kodi 19's full support for extended artwork from scrapers and the file system.
-This combination doesn't support multiple fanart.

 [3]: https://kodi.wiki/view/Movie_artwork